 Mr. Purdom joined Hinshaw & Culbertson LLP in July 1986.
-He is Partner-in-Charge of Hinshaw’s Lisle office and heads the firm’s National White Collar Criminal Practice Group.
-Mr. Purdom was formerly a member of Hinshaw’s Executive Committee.
+He previously served as Partner-in-Charge of Hinshaw's Lisle office and has headed the firm's National White Collar Criminal Practice Group.
+Mr. Purdom was formerly a member of Hinshaw's Executive Committee.

 Previously, from 1980 to 1986, he served as an Assistant United States Attorney for the Northern District of Illinois (Chicago).

 Mr. Purdom graduated first in his law school class from Southern Illinois University School of Law in 1978.
 In addition, Mr. Purdom was the recipient of the Monroe Award for Excellence in Legal Writing and Research, and the West Award for Highest Academic Honors (1st, 2nd and 3rd years).
 He also received numerous awards for highest grades in individual classes.

 Mr. Purdom was a law clerk for Chief U.S. District Court Judge James L. Foreman of the Southern District of Illinois, 1978 to 1980.

 - Section of Business Law